jrem94/switchpilot/README.md

 Switch GitHub Copilot CLI models to your local LLM setup with one command.

+## Reason

+GitHub Copilot CLI makes it difficult to switch models on the fly, and there are several environment variables you need to adjust any time you want to try different models.
+Switchpilot allows you to add models to a json registry that you can place in your `%USERPROFILE%\.copilot` directory and modify as needed, and then simply run the PowerShell commands to easily switch to those models.

 ## Prerequisites

 - Windows 10/11 with PowerShell 5.1 or PowerShell 7+